 On December 6, 1890, Finn sold the San Francisco franchise to Henry Harris, who became the team’s sole owner; Finn also disposed of his interest in the Haight Street Grounds.
 He then revealed that he’d signed a two-year contract to manage the fledgling San Jose franchise, which would replace Stockton.
 The San Francisco Morning Call wrote that Finn, his wife, and his children had been sick for two years with an unspecified illness and were constantly under a doctor’s care; he hoped that selling the club would improve his health and that of his family.
 Perhaps San Jose’s warm climate was the attraction; Mike relocated his family to a home there by the end of February.
 In March he attempted to raise money by selling his contracting business and a dozen thoroughbreds he housed in Palo Alto.
 A prospective buyer for both was found but died three days before the deal was to be consummated.

 Owned by a group of seven bankers and businessmen, the San Jose club was led by trolley magnate James H. Henry, who put up $5,000 to operate the team and build a ballpark.
 Finn supervised its design and construction.
 He also kept busy signing players during the winter.
-He brought Ebright (a former major leaguer with Washington in 1890), Lookabaugh, Hanley, and shortstop “Wild Bill” Everitt with him from San Francisco, added pitcher George Harper, and solidified the defense with first baseman Charles Dooley and outfielders Art Sunday and Joe McGuckin.
+He brought Ebright (a former major leaguer with Washington in 1889), Lookabaugh, Hanley, and shortstop “Wild Bill” Everitt with him from San Francisco, added pitcher George Harper, and solidified the defense with first baseman Charles Dooley and outfielders Art Sunday and Joe McGuckin.
 Another stellar addition was outfielder-catcher George T. Stallings, who had had 91 games of minor-league experience (1887-1890) plus four games with Brooklyn of the National League the previous year.
-He later became famous as the manager of the 1914 “Miracle” Boston Braves to a World Series championship over the Philadelphia Athletics.
+He later became famous as the manager of the 1914 “Miracle” Boston Braves, which won the World Series championship over the Philadelphia Athletics.